 All data in this brief are based on county-level counts to facilitate metropolitan/nonmetropolitan reporting.
 Cases and deaths that could not be attributed to a county are excluded, meaning that national figures are undercounts.
-Nebraska (5/25/2021), and Florida (6/3/2021) stopped reporting county-level mortality.
+Nebraska stopped reporting county-level mortality on 5/25/2021.
 This means that total metropolitan and nonmetropolitan counts are undercounts.